I confess. To this day I haven’t watched an

 This list wouldn’t be complete without Clannad, and especially Clannad After Story.

 Season 1 is sad, but it’s lightweight compared to what comes after.
-It’s the first push the anime gives you on an emotional level.
+It’s the first push the

 Then season 2 drags you by the collar, and punches you right in the gut with its emotional train wreck.